arancauchi/dark-past/tromelin.md

 ACT 2: THE ABANDONMENT

-For the next two months, the French sailors worked.
+For the next two months, everyone worked.

-They salvaged wood from the wreck.
+The French salvaged wood from the wreck.
 Built a forge.
 Constructed tools.
 And piece by piece, they built a boat.

-The question was: who would be on it when it left?

-The slaves worked alongside them - hauling timber, digging wells, gathering what little food the island offered.
-They watched the boat take shape, plank by plank.
+The slaves worked alongside them — hauling timber, digging wells, watching the boat take shape plank by plank.

 They must have known.
 The boat was too small.
 There would never be room for everyone.
 But they kept working.
 What choice did they have?

 On September 27th, 1761, the sailors loaded their supplies and climbed aboard.
 Every Frenchman.
 Every one.